qub3s/nlp_2025_NiceLovablePeople/README.md

 ### Grete Cluster
 To run the tasks on the Grete cluster we adapted and used the `run_train.sh` script given to us.
+Before this file can be executed the "setup_gwdg.sh" needs to be executed.

 ## AI-Usage
 AI (debugging) support such as ChatGPT were used, a detailed AI-Usage card will be provided in the final report.